 Public Water Quality

-Public water in Upper Dublin is supplied by three providers: Aqua Pennsylvania, Ambler Borough Water Company, and North Wales Water Authority (NWWA).
-At this time, all three utilities have provided us with statements that although both public and private groundwater sources in the vicinity of the Willow Grove Naval Air Station and the Warminster Naval Air Development Center have been impacted by these contaminants, the water serving Upper Dublin Township falls within the limits established by EPA health advisory.
+Public water in Upper Dublin is supplied by three providers: Aqua Pennsylvania, Ambler Borough Water Company and North Wales Water Authority (NWWA).
+At this time, all three utilities have provided us with statements that, although both public and private groundwater sources in the vicinity of the Willow Grove Naval Air Station and the Warminster Naval Air Development Center were impacted by these contaminants, the water serving Upper Dublin Township falls within the limits established by EPA health advisory.
 Water is continually monitored and tested to ensure compliance with all state and federal drinking water regulations and advisories.

 This information does not necessarily apply to private wells, and it is recommended that residents with private water have their wells tested.
 Both the EPA and CDC recommend contacting a State Certified Laboratory for Drinking Water Testing.
 Montgomery County provided a list of certified labs.

 Questions should be directed to your individual water supplier.
-To determine your provider, view a map on our website that is a rough guide only.
+To determine your provider, view a Water Utilities Service Area Map on our website that is a rough guide only.